MediaComem/comem-archidep/ex/load-balancing-deployment.md

 ### Configure systemd to run PM2

-PM2 can automatically configure systemd for you.
+PM2 can automatically create a systemd service for you.
 Follow [PM2's startup hook documentation][pm2-startup].

 You will need to install the hook, then save your process list.